 Research Group, Pediatric Hematology and Oncology

-Headed by Prof. Dr. Jan-Henning Klusmann and Prof. Dirk Heckl, we aim to understand the molecular basis that underlies the development of acute myeloid leukemia (AML).
+Headed by Prof. Dr. Jan-Henning Klusmann and Prof. Dirk Heckl, we aim to understand the molecular basis underlying the development of myeloid leukemia.
 In order to achieve this goal and model this disease, we use state-of-the-art techniques including a variety of CRISPR-based techniques and next generation sequencing.

 Learn about early results as they happen.